AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   Finally we have a map of countable algebraically closed subfields $L -> L$, we can extend this map to all of $K$ since $K$ has a transcendental basis of $L$ and so we can permute this transcendental basis whichever way we like to extend this map.
 ]

+#pagebreak(weak: true)
+== Algebraic Geometry
+Now that we have quantifier elimination of $A C F_p$ we can use that to very quickly prove the foundations of algebraic geometry
 #theorem("Lefchetz's principle")[
   Let $sigma$ be a sentence in the language of fields.
 TFAE
   + $sigma$ is true in every algebraically closed field of characteristic $0$.